IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ### Feature 5: Curated Knowledge Base
 A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
 This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.

-### Feature 6: Strapi CMS Integration
+### Feature 6: Payload CMS Integration
-A robust content management solution leveraging Strapi CMS to ensure the quality, consistency, and accuracy of the Litecoin Knowledge Base.
-Strapi provides superior database control and content-structuring flexibility, facilitating the creation, editing, and publishing of knowledge base articles with proper editorial workflows.
+A robust content management solution leveraging Payload CMS to ensure the quality, consistency, and accuracy of the Litecoin Knowledge Base.
+Payload provides superior database control and content-structuring flexibility, facilitating the creation, editing, and publishing of knowledge base articles with proper editorial workflows.

 *   **Primary Goals:**
-    *   Leverage Strapi's flexible content types for optimal RAG pipeline compatibility.
+    *   Leverage Payload's flexible content types (collections) for optimal RAG pipeline compatibility.
     *   Implement foundation-controlled editorial workflows (Contributors create drafts, Foundation team publishes).
-    *   Ensure seamless integration with existing RAG pipeline through the Strapi REST API.
+    *   Ensure seamless integration with existing RAG pipeline through the Payload REST/GraphQL API and `afterChange` hooks.
     *   Maintain content structure standards for hierarchical chunking.
-*   **Current Status:** Planning phase complete.
-Implementation phase in progress.
+*   **Current Status:** Migration in progress.

 ## Project Milestones
 This project is organized into several key milestones.
 For detailed information on each milestone, please refer to the documents in the `cline_docs/milestones/` directory.